 Have you thought about 3D printing with students?
-MakerBot’s Thingiverse is best known as a 3D design sharing website.
-It also has STEAM (Science, Technology, Engineering, Art and Math) 3D printing lesson plans for educators across the world to use in their classrooms.
+MakerBot’s Thingiverse also has STEAM (Science, Technology, Engineering, Art and Math) 3D printing lesson plans for educators across the world to use in their classrooms.

 MakerBot’s Learning Team has been curating and sharing some of the best lesson plans.
 They include step-by-step instructions, photos, 3D design files, activity sheets and more.
-All of these 3D printing lesson plans are designed to keep students motivated and learning new STEAM skills.
+All of these 3D printing lesson plans are can help students learn new STEAM skills.

-- GO-GO AirBoat: Thingiverse user Macakcat created this lesson plan to combine mathematics, physics and electronics into one small, yet intricate, model.
-Students will learn about how payloads affect the ship’s buoyancy, speed and stability.
+GO AirBoat: Thingiverse user Macakcat created this lesson plan to combine mathematics, physics and electronics into one small, yet intricate, model.
+Students will also learn about how payloads affect the ship’s buoyancy, speed and stability.

-- Density and Buoyancy Investigations: Various shapes and sizes of 3D models were designed by Thingiverse user mshcott.
+Density and Buoyancy Investigations: Various shapes and sizes of 3D models were designed by Thingiverse user mshcott.
 The goal of this lesson is to showcase how different shapes and densities of objects float using Archimedes’ Principle.
-It’s a great example for all K-12 students to learn the basics of a liquid and a solid.
+It is certainly a great example for all K-12 students to learn the basics of a liquid and a solid.

-- Sphero Clipper Boat: This lesson plan uses a Sphero SPRK is one of the featured winners from the MakerBot STEAM Makeathon in San Francisco.
+Sphero Clipper Boat: This lesson plan uses a Sphero SPRK is one of the featured winners from the MakerBot STEAM Makeathon in San Francisco.
 The goal is to introduce students to computer science with a program called Tickle regardless of their previous coding experience.

 Sodium Potassium Biological Electrogenic Pump: This lesson plan is designed to teach high school students the paths of sodium and potassium ions across a cell membrane.
-Thingiverse user stevegong created this lesson plan for biology or physics teachers, although it could be applied to other classroom settings.
+Thingiverse user stevegong also made this lesson plan for biology or physics teachers.

 I can't wait to share my favorite EdTech tips, tools and lesson ideas with you!